Best Savings Account In South Africa 2022

 You can only save up to R33 000 per year according to tax laws to avoid penalties from SARS.

 Depending on the duration of the investment, you put in a minimum of R10 000 into the Bidvest savings account.
 Earn up to 7.88% when you invest for 12 months.

-It's a fixed deposit account which means you invest once and benefits on the interest charge per month.
+It's a fixed deposit account which means you invest once and benefit from the interest charge per month.

-They also offer other savings account that requires a minimum of R1 000 but the low-interest rate of 3.2%.
+They also offer other savings account that requires a minimum of R1 000 but a low-interest rate of 3.2%.

 All you need to open a savings bank account in South Africa is your SA ID book or valid passport and proof of residence.

 Some banks require a minimum deposit into your savings account, so you would need to ask customer service for more details.

 Set up a goal and select how long you would like to keep your money in the savings account.

 You can open the account online or in-person at the bank.
 You would need to submit the above-mentioned document in both application methods.